basircodinggirl/Ploopy-Classic-to-Mini-Conversion-Mod/README.md

 2. Why is it modelled like this?

 > A: I don't know how to model besides the 30 day youtube lessons out there.
 The hole beneath the buttons is a feature, giving you a way to hang your palm on the mouse kinda.
 The cut-off ball holder is also a feature, giving you more access to the ball so you can manipulate it more.
+This was also modelled for my personal use, so some Modelling Decisions :tm: were made with the idea that this will be a thing that I will only look at and understand.

 3. Why did you make this?